Differentiating Classroom Disruptions from Concerning Behaviors:

 When A Student Can be Removed from Class:

-The policy for whether an instructor may ask a student to leave a class are covered by the Code of Student Conduct (Section 6: Standards for Classroom Behavior).
+The policy for whether an instructor may ask a student to leave a class are covered by Section 6 of the Code of Student Conduct.
 Generally speaking, faculty are responsible for managing conduct within their classrooms.
 Faculty may ask a student to leave for the remainder of a class when the student’s behavior is unlawful or results in disruption to the class.
 The student would be allowed to return the following class (i.e. a faculty member can’t remove a student beyond the first class).
 If the student refuses to leave, faculty can contact University Police, but this should be a last resort.
 If a student escalates further or becomes aggressive, we recommend the faculty member end the class and invite all students to leave; then contact University Police and submit a Concerning Behavior Report.

 It’s important to know the difference between classroom disruptions and concerning behavior.
 To learn more about concerning behaviors please visit Violence Prevention and Threat Management and/or NC State Cares.
 Follow this link to submit a Concerning Behavior Report.